• Skip to primary navigation

 Ask a Local Before

-If you have the opportunity to ask a local before you take a taxi, it will be very useful.
-Costa Rica has a good public transportation system that might take you for less money where you want to go.
+If you have the opportunity, ask a local before you take a taxi.
+Ask them about prices and transportation options because Costa Rica has a good public transportation system that might take you for less money where you want to go.

 Like any public transportation however, it might take longer and you might have to walk a little bit.
-Although if you have the chance, try to ask a local like how much would be for a taxi and what would be the best way to get there.
 Don’t know Spanish?
 Learn some important Spanish phrases here!

 Most of the Costa Ricans will help you and you will have a good experience, but always keep your eyes open and use common sense.
 Avoid these 10 mistakes when traveling in Costa Rica and read our Costa Rica safety tips to stay safe.